 Resources listed may require PRI signatory extranet access.

-Case study series: Institutional investors’ environmental and social themed investments
+Examples of institutional investors’ environmental and social themed investments

 - Environment Agency Pension Fund This case study describes how clear and stringent ESG requirements were embedded into the tendering and appointment processes for a recent mandate in environmentally themed funds in property, sustainable infrastructure, forestry/timberland and agriculture/farmland.